lumagi/lumagi.github.io/_posts/2022-04-15-finding-arm-firmware-base-with-literal-pools.markdown

 The search assumes that a literal pool consists of multiple entries.
 All entries in such a pool must point to a certain region in address space.
 This is a valid assumption to make since we know the chip and its address mapping.
 If the firmware is loaded directly from the memory-mapped internal or external flash of the chip, the literal pools must point there.
 And since the size of most flash banks is rather limited, the valid address range is likely rather small.
 Consequently, we can assume a candidate pool to be valid if all addresses contained in it point to our target memory region.

 The algorithm uses a dynamically-sized window that is moved across the entire firmware image.
 With every iteration, the algorithm checks if all values inside the window can be interpreted as absolute addresses pointing into a certain address range.
 If that is the case, the region is assumed to be a literal pool and the window size is increased until the check fails.
 All addresses are then added to a buffer, and the window is reset and moved to the next position.
-Below, Below, I list the complete function:
+Below, I list the complete function:

 ```python
 def find_address_pools(data: bytes, target_range: Tuple[int, int], win_size: int = WIN_SIZE) -> List[int]: